It’s not easy to say this, but part of a parent’s job is to help our kids not need us.

 At 21, Christy , a recent college graduate, was able to secure a much sought-after position in New York.
 She found an apartment through Craigslist, rented a car, subleased her old apartment in Tennessee, paid her bills, packed up her stuff and drove 13 hours to her new home in Brooklyn.
 She figured out every single detail on her own.
 After all, she’s an adult, and that’s what adults do.

 To say that I’m proud of her and her sister, is a huge understatement.
-Their focus, hard work, attitude and resilience, is what I admire most.
+Their focus, hard work, attitude and resilience, are just some of the things I admire most.

 Parents often try so hard to create magical memories for their children to keep them happy.
 In the meantime, they remove obstacles and often fail to teach qualities like character, perseverance, patience, and determination.
 Basically, everything that they’ll need to be happy, successful adults.